top of page

 My Personal Take

-Lake Lucerne is perfect for a long weekend or a 4-day trip.
+Lake Lucerne is perfect for a long weekend or a four-day trip.
 I recommend starting your day with a hike or a trip up one of the mountains, either Rigi or Pilatus, for stunning views over the lake.
-Be sure to check the webcams beforehand to ensure clear skies for the best views.
-For hiking, I loved the route from Stansstad to Hotel Villa Honegg, then to the Bürgenstock elevator (yes, an elevator up the mountain!).
+Be sure to check the webcams beforehand to ensure clear skies.
+For hiking, I loved the route from Stansstad to Hotel Villa Honegg, then to the Bürgenstock elevator.
 Another favorite is the Stoos Ridge Hike, which offers incredible panoramas.
-Don’t miss visiting Lucerne’s Old Town, where the Chapel Bridge and Lion Monument are absolute highlights.
-Besides Lucerne, I also stayed in Vitznau, which is perfect for unwinding with a spa day, a refreshing swim in the lake, or a hike up Mount Rigi.
+Don’t miss Lucerne’s Old Town, where the Chapel Bridge and Lion Monument are absolute highlights.
+Besides Lucerne, I also stayed in Vitznau.
+It is perfect for unwinding with a spa day or a refreshing swim in the lake.
 Ferries from Vitznau connect you to Lucerne and other towns around the lake.
-While staying in Lucerne is ideal for exploring destinations further away from Lake Lucerne, Vitznau offers a more relaxing and tranquil experience.
+While staying in Lucerne is ideal for exploring destinations farther from Lake Lucerne, Vitznau offers a more relaxing experience.

 3. Lake Brienz – Turquoise Waters and Unspoiled Nature